libp2p/specs/http/peer-id-auth.md

 the client is in an environment where web PKI can not be fully trusted (e.g. an enterprise network with a custom enterprise root CA installed on the client), then this authentication scheme can not protect the client from a mitm attack.

+## Test Vectors

+TODO (marco): include a couple examples of what is signed, exchanged, and resulting signature.